-Toadlena-based record label act wins NAMMY award
+Toadlena record label act captures NAMMY award

 FARMINGTON — For the second time, a Toadlena-based record company that specializes in Navajo artists has had one of its recordings capture a Native American Music Awards title.